pkarsy/AutomaticSchoolBellTimer/README.md

 - Set the TimeZone/Dayligtht settings.

-  In another tab go to
+  To do this, in another tab go to

   https://tasmota.github.io/docs/Timezone-Table/